booleanhunter/ReactJS-AdminLTE/src/pages/dashboardV1/js/components/README.md

 ### - [AreaChart](./charts/area-chart.js)

-A basic Area Chart For displaying multiple sets of data grouped to one x axis
+A basic Area Chart For displaying multiple sets of data grouped to one x axis.

+#### Features:

+By scrolling the pointer over a xkey data point, A tooltip will appear with xkey data point name and corresponding ykey data point names and values.

 #### Usage: